alanshortis/short.is/src/posts/make-your-own-website.md

 Writing totally plain HTML and CSS is pretty rare now, but I love the idea of starting a project not with `npm i` but with `touch index.html`.
 Write the exact code that the browser will use and eliminate all third party dependencies.
 This sounds like it'd be a lot of fun, like going back to my roots, but it also presents issues with CSS vendor prefixes and minification; those things we have automated away.

+There will be a lot of discourse online about why some options are bad and why some are the best.
+Keep performance and accessibility in mind and it really doesn't matter.
+And don't be too taken with bench tests that show why one choice is so much faster than another; it's very unlikely you're going to be rendering thousands of pages in a few seconds.
+Optimise for writing before anything else.

 ## Prepare your content

 I'd always opt for Markdown when writing.
 It's very light, unobtrusive, supports inline code and code blocks, can be massively augmented with [MDX](https://mdxjs.com/), can understand HTML, and can be written in all kinds of editors very quickly.
-It also keeps your content very portable and readable even it's not parsed.
+It also keeps your content very portable and readable even when it's not parsed.

 If you really love using a CMS, there are plenty of headless options that will let you keep your rich editor and still produce a static site via the JAM stack.